mindsmash/tiny-tasks/README.md

 Run `yarn lint` to lint your application and `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+The application is tested using [Cypress](https://www.cypress.io).
+To execute the end-to-end tests run `yarn e2e` or `yarn e2e-local` respectively.

 ### Backend

 The backend was generated with [Spring Initializr](https://start.spring.io/).
 Run `docker-compose up -d` to launch